mattmakai/fullstackpython.com/source/content/pages/05-data/07-sqlalchemy.markdown

 * There is an entire chapter in the
   [Architecture of Open Source Applications book on SQLAlchemy](http://aosabook.org/en/sqlalchemy.html).
-  The content is detailed and well worth reading to understand what's happening under the covers.
+  The content is detailed and well worth reading to understand what is executing under the covers.

 * This
   [GitHub project named PythonORMSleepy](https://github.com/sloria/PythonORMSleepy)